SentorG/PokeMMO-Gyms/README.md

 ||**TPH & go to Unova**||

 • **Unova:**<br>
 Cycle from the port to the Gym.
-Do not heal.

 | **Leader** | **Moves** | **Details** |
 |-|-|-|